patrickbrown-io/cspb2270-final-project/readme.md

 ### Get Coordinates of a Value in a Matrix

 Similar to the above function, this will prompt the user to select a matrix and input a value to return coordinates within that matrix.
 If it does, you'll get coordinates.
 If not, it will return a message.

+### Transpose a Matrix (Swap rows and columns)

+As described, this process will prompt a user to select a matrix and then it will create a new matrix swapping the rows and columns (called a transpose) in the Matrix Store called "Transpose of MatrixName".

 ### Video Walkthrough